a-holm/MachinelearningAlgorithms/README.md

-# Machine learning and Artificial intelligence projects in Python
+# Machine learning and Artificial intelligence projects in Python and R
-###### Technologies involved: Python, Matplotlib, Numpy, SciPY
+###### Technologies involved: Python, R, Matplotlib, Numpy, SciPY, Skikit-learn, TensorFlow

-Python examples of machine learning algorithms.
+Examples of machine learning algorithms and applied machine learning.
 Each algorithm has it's own folder and the plan is to eventually fill this repository of examples from every machine learning algorithm mentioned on Wikipedia.

 By making the algorithms from scratch I hope to show that I do not only know how to use the algorithms, but I also understand how it functions.
 By using conventional libraries for machine learning I hope to show that I can be effective and take advantage of the high-performance backend of libraries like for example, Scikit-learn and Tensorflow.